Why measuring learning impact is more important than ever

 So what are you waiting for?
 We asked a number of organisations how they’re measuring learning impact and found that while a number of organisations had already started using learning analytics to prove value, others were being held back by a variety of factors.
 You can view the results of that research here.

 Enjoyed part 1 of LEO’s measuring learning impact series?
-Click here for part 2: the top 10 components for measuring the business impact of learning.
+Click below for more:

 Imogen Casebourne is LEO’s Director of Learning.